PyDataBlog/Coinsta/README.md

 _________________________________________________________________________________________________________

 #### Release History
+- 0.1.6 - Fix compliance with upstream changes, added support for Python 3.8 and dropped support for Python 3.5.
 - 0.1.5 - Updated historical snapshot to suit the new upstream changes from CoinMarketCap
 - 0.1.4 - Re-wrote the Current classes to use the new CoinMarketCap API
 - 0.1.3  - Added Historical Snapshot feature